Heterogeneous Deep Graph Infomax: Related Work

 \subsection{Mutual information}

-Information theory~\cite{shannon1948mathematical} has been applied into various domains.
+Information theory~\cite{shannon1948mathematical} has been applied in various domains.
 Recently mutual information is utilized in various learning tasks successfully.
-Belghazi et al.~\cite{BBROBCD18} propose a neural network-based mutual information estimator, which enables the mutual information estimation to be linearly scalable in dimensionality.
-Deep InfoMax (DIM)~\cite{HFMGBTB19} investigates unsupervised learning of representations by maximizing mutual information between an input and the output of a deep neural network encoder in the computer vision domain.
+Belghazi et al.~\cite{BBROBCD18} propose a neural network-based mutual information estimator, enabling the mutual information estimation to be linearly scalable in dimensionality.
+Deep InfoMax (DIM)~\cite{HFMGBTB19} investigates unsupervised learning of representations by maximizing mutual information in the computer vision domain.
 DGI~\cite{velivckovic2018deep} extends the mechanism into the graph domain and works on node representation learning.
 Sun et al.~\cite{sun2019infograph} take advantage of mutual information maximization to learn graph-level representations.